lukysummer/Part-of-Speech-Tagging-with-HMM/README.md

 For training set of 928,458 words and test set of 232,734 words, resulting HMM model yielded **training accuracy of 97.54%** and **test accuracy of 96.02%**.

-Here is a sample of a sentence with some incorrect tag labels:
+Here is a sample of a sentence with some incorrect tag labels :

 <img src="result.png">

 It can be seen that although the two underlined tags were incorrectly predicted , if we look at the surrounding predictions ('DET', 'NOUN', 'VERB', 'PRON')